 Alternatively, visit the Facebook page: CGL Stockton Young People’s Recovery Service

-The Growing Healthy service is a universal service where the needs and voices of children, young people and families are the core of a service which:
+The Growing Well, Growing Healthy service is a universal service where the needs and voices of children, young people and families are at the core.
+The service:

 The National Child Measurement Programme is a statutory function of Public Health which is delivered in schools across Stockton-on-Tees.
 The programme aims to identify overweight or obese children to address the issue of unhealthy weight.
 Information gained from the programme influences the NHS’ plans for children’s health services and Stockton-on-Tees Borough Council can offer support for children of an unhealthy weight.